pelco/firmware_testing/README.md

 ![embdev](/home/pedro/workspace/github/firmware_testing/img/EmbDevice.png)

-An embedded system usually communicates with a lot of inner devices, and now with the IoT trend, they may also communicate with other embedded devices or servers.
+An embedded system usually communicates with a lot of inner devices (e.g.:accelerometers, GPS modules, CAN controllers, ...), and now with the IoT trend, they may also communicate with other outside devices (e.g.: fridge, microwaves, smartphones, ...) or servers.
 Thus, testing software for embedded devices can sometimes be very painful (if you are an embedded engineer you understand!).

 The goal here, is to show how to remove these hardware/devices dependencies and test/run the code on a host machine (PC) using [CppUTest](https://github.com/cpputest/cpputest) framework.